dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Disnormalization describes a sociocultural phenomena where it becomes more normal for ideas to resist normification.
 As humanity approaches the singularity, technology will begin to evolve faster than we can culturally adjust to it.
-For socioinformational systems where disnormatization is prevalent: norms either manifest slowly, resist social consensus or are never formed whatsoever.
+Determining what is considered normal is necessary in the deontic logic of legal argumentation involving the "reasonable person."
+For socioinformational systems where disnormatization is prevalent: norms either manifest slowly, resist social consensus or are not formed in time to be relevant.
 Disnormatization is not about the formation, development or obselescence of individual norms.
 Instead, it concerns dynamics of norms within some realm, including legal, social or linguistic spheres.
 Is the system in such a state where it is reasonable to expect that norms will coalesce naturally as a product of social interaction?
-Particularly, does the system, realm or social network generally exhibit social consensus on norms?
+Particularly, does some system, realm or social network generally exhibit social consensus on norms?

-Determining what is considered normal is necessary in the deontic logic of legal argumentation involving the "reasonable person."

-While
-that is restricted to the legal realm, ... disnormalization's impacts on social communication...

-to manifest around ideas,
-generally.

-- it is not denormalization. it is not ... (etc, etc)
-  - disnormalization is to normalization as disregulation is to regulation.
+When the phenomenon of disnormalization becomes prevelant in some sphere, this implies that either &#9312; the social experiences which tend to cause individuals to perceive norms no longer facilitate the conception of norms or &#9313; the distribution of information about norms is impaired.
+Both may occur when speciation of information around which individual norms would be formed becomes too complex: that is, the nature of each individual's experiences are so distinct that there aren't enough common traits or patterns of experience upon which to reason about other individual's experiences.
+The difficulty of validating one's own perception of norms from within the skew of a filter bubble is one technological mechanism that potential contributes to disnormalization.

+####

+> More technically, the spatial complexity of the structure that
+> underlies deontic frames and deontic models becomes convoluted to
+> the point intractibility.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4LqtZrzI_ko" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - TODO: move content about normification here.